lverret/easypinn/README.md

 - [pytorch](https://pytorch.org/)
 - [matplotlib](https://matplotlib.org/)

+Below are examples of config files together with the generated animation.
+More config can be found in the `config` folder.

 ## Simple
-Below is an example of a simple config file where the network is trained to fit the function `f(x, y) = x * y`.
+Here the network is trained to fit the function `f(x, y) = x * y`.

 ```yaml
 unknown: